Conservation Action

 Measures and Monitoring

 Monitoring of fire effects takes place at multiple scales and time frames.
-An assessment should take place after each prescribed burn to determine first order fire effects, such as scorch, char, and consumption.
-Long-term monitoring through use of transects, plots, or photo points will help the manager determine progress toward fire management goals.
+An assessment that takes place immediately after a prescribed burn can determine first order fire effects, such as burn coverage, scorch height, char, and fuels consumption.
+An assessment that takes place months after a burn during the subsequent vegetative growing season can determine immediate post-fire biological responses.
+Long-term monitoring over many years through use of transects, plots, or photo points will help the manager determine progress toward ultimate fire management goals.